Red Wasp Sting Symptoms

 Red Wasp Sting Treatment

 - First and foremost it is vital to remove the stinger from the skin.
 It needs to be removed using a dull knife.
-Scrape in the opposite direction from the entry.

 - Normally, the stinger pops out.
 Tweezers are also useful to remove the stinger.

 - Next, place ice, around the wound.
 Do not put ice directly on to the skin; it will cause the skin to burn.
+Use an ice bag / wrap the ice cubes in a thin cloth and then apply.

 - Leave for about 10 to 15 minutes.